-New Hires: There were 2 Members of the Fund who were hired during the year.
+New Hires: There were 6 Members of the Fund who were hired during the year, 1 of whom terminated employment within the current year.
 When a Member is admitted to the Pension Fund, the Employer Contribution will increase to reflect the new Member.
-The increase in the Recommended Contribution in the current year due to the new Member experience is approximately \$26,000.
+The increase in the Recommended Contribution in the current year due to the new Member experience is approximately \$39,000.

-Retirement: There were 2 Members of the Fund who retired during the year.
+Retirement: There were 5 Members of the Fund who retired during the year.
+Also, there was 1 vested terminated Member of the Fund who started collecting benefits during the year.
 When a Member retires, the Normal Cost will decrease.
 Any change in the Actuarial Accrued Liability will be considered when determining the amount to pay towards Unfunded Liability each year.
-The decrease in the Recommended Contribution in the current year due to the retirement experience is approximately \$44,000.
+The decrease in the Recommended Contribution in the current year due to the retirement experience is approximately \$4,500.